mikejac/node-red-contrib-google-smarthome/docs/reverse_proxies.md

 # Using a reverse proxy

 You can use a reverse proxy in front of your smarthome service.
-This way, SSL certificates from Let's Encrypt are automatically managed and renewed by the proxy.
-You don't need to install other certificate management tools like Certbot.
-You also don't need to restart Node-RED on certificate renewals.
+This way, SSL certificates from Let's Encrypt are automatically managed and renewed by the proxy, without installing and configuring other certificate management tools like Certbot.

 Ports 80 and 443 must be free.
 Services running on these ports must be moved to other ports.
 They can be proxied via Caddy later.